-- Bake in a prepared baking pan and devour!
+- Use a spatula to spread the batter evenly in a prepared baking pan, bake, and devour!

 How to store

-These brownies can be stored at room temperature for up to four days.
-I wouldn’t do more than that since really moist desserts tend to get moldy fairly quickly at room temp.
-You could also store them in the fridge for up to two weeks or in the freezer for up to three months.
+Since moist desserts tend to get moldy fairly quickly I don’t recommend storing at room temperature for longer than 4 days.
+You can also store them in the fridge for up to two weeks or in the freezer for up to three months.
 Whichever way you choose to store them, make sure you keep them in an airtight container to maintain freshness!